Michelle Obama ‘Never Fully Took To The Scrutiny’ As First Lady, President Reveals In ’60 Minutes’ Interview

 “She was the hardest sell.
 And she never fully embraced being in the public spotlight, which is ironic, given how good she is.
 Having said that she would acknowledge, and I certainly feel that we– we just have a lot of memories here.
 You know, our kids grew up here.
 Some of our best friends have been made here in this place.
 There have been moments that were highlights for us– that– you know, are going to be hard to duplicate.”

 As for his daughters, Malia and Sasha Obama, they’re ready to leave the White House.
-The two teenagers have grown tired of being followed by Secret Service detail and are ready to get out of the “bubble” they’ve been in the past eight years.
+The two teenagers have grown tired of being followed by Secret Service detail and are ready to get out of the bubble they’ve been in the past eight years.
 He continued that Michelle Obama never adjusted to the “scrutiny” that was intrinsic to public life.

 “Ah, they’re ready to go.
 I mean, the girls, obviously, you know, they are now of an age in which the constraints of Secret Service and bubbles and all that stuff has gotten pretty old.
 Michelle never fully took to the scrutiny.
 I mean, she’s thrived as a first lady, but it’s not her preference.”